-- Lab next week: Review storytelling exercises and meet with students regarding final projects.
+- Lab this week: Review storytelling exercises and (for Friday's lab) meet with students regarding final projects.

 - Final Projects.

 According to the syllabus, your completed Final Project pre-production